gretab5802/mujoco-go2-ppo/README.md

-# Unitree Go2 Locomotion in MuJoCo with PPO
+# Training Unitree Go2 Locomotion in MuJoCo Simulation with PPO
-Utilizing stable-baslines3 PPO to train Unitree Go2 quadruped forward walking locomotion in MuJoCo simulation.
+Utilizing Stable-Baselines3 PPO to train Unitree Go2 quadruped forward walking locomotion in MuJoCo simulation.
 This was ran in a Docker container for Ubuntu 20.04 for compatability with ROS2 Foxy since that was the version of ROS2 on our real Go2 to prepare for future work. **This respository does not work with real robots at all, only training in simulation.**

 ## Resources